-W. Don Beaver Science Hall is located just southeast of the Webster Commons, The Beaver Science Hall is the location for the undergraduate programs of the School of Nursing and the Division of Social and Behavioral Sciences.
-The facility also serves the undergraduate programs of the Math; Physics; Computer Science and Network Engineering Departments of the Division of Science and Mathematics.
+W. Don Beaver Science Hall is located just southeast of the Webster Commons, The Beaver Science Hall is the location for the undergraduate programs of the School of Nursing, the Division of Social and Behavioral Sciences, and the Departments of Math, Physics, and Computer Science/Network Engineering.
 The Beaver Science Hall includes laboratory and classroom facilities for a variety of the natural, social, and health science programs.